 The Study skills course is based on the Emirati students' needs at higher education level to help them complete their studies effectively.
 It bridges the gap between school and university education level to enable the graduates of high schools to have the needed skills, support, and guidance to achieve success in their academic life.
-This course covers a variety of topics such as university' life, students' rights and responsibilities, Abu Dhabi Polytechnic's policies, soft skills, self-awareness, note-taking skills, teamwork, ethical communications, time management skills, problem solving skills, Independent study, autonomous learning, and E-learning skills.
+This course covers a variety of topics such as university' life, students' rights and responsibilities, soft skills, self-awareness, teamwork, ethical communications, time management skills, problem solving skills, Independent study, autonomous learning, and E-learning.
+Lecture 2 hrs / wk, 2 Tutorial 2hrs / wk.

-HUM-141 Islamic Culture (2 CR)
+HUM-141 Islamic Civilization (2 CR)